ziutek/ziutek.github.io/_posts/2018-04-14-go_on_very_small_hardware2.md

 }
 ```

-You can find the full *morseSymbols* table [here](https://github.com/ziutek/emgo/blob/master/egpath/src/stm32/examples/f030-demo-board/morseuart/main.go).
-The `//emgo:const` directive ensures that *morseSymbols* table won't be copied to the RAM.
+You can find the full *morseSymbols* array [here](https://github.com/ziutek/emgo/blob/master/egpath/src/stm32/examples/f030-demo-board/morseuart/main.go).
+The `//emgo:const` directive ensures that *morseSymbols* array won't be copied to the RAM.

 Now we can print our sentence in two ways: